yangchristina/planda-cron-parser/README.md

 [![codacy](https://app.codacy.com/project/badge/Grade/6c1314916ad54dbfbe1a4698af373883)](https://app.codacy.com/manual/vinhtnguyen/aws-cron-parser/dashboard)

 Using aws cron syntax, with a few additional features, to schedule recurring events.
 Built in Typescript support.
-Supports events with durations
+Supports events with durations, and can pass a time interval into parser that specifies the time range the cron can occur in.

-Syntax: `min hr dayOfMonth month dayOfWeek year *recurStart* *recurEnd* *duration*` values in ** are optional, can be omitted, howevever to use recurEnd, you must use recurStart, and to use duration, you must include values for recurStart and recurEnd
+Syntax: `min hr dayOfMonth month dayOfWeek year *duration* ` values in ** are optional, can be omitted

 This utility was built to process AWS Cron Expressions used by Amazon CloudWatch.
 It can support all the specs listed in the link below, including the special wildcards L W and #.